Physics-50/Module-2/docs/curve-fitting.md

 ![curve fitting toolbox](images/curve_fitting_toolbox.png)

 If it says "Installed" you are good to go.
 Otherwise, click on the Curve Fitting Toolbox page and install it.
+Now do the save for the "Statistics and Machine Learning Toolbox".

 Now that you have the curve fitting toolbox, please download the file [curve_fitting_demo.m](curve_fitting_demo.m) and run the script.